 Opposition leader Sam Rainsy has also threatened to hold a general strike if the government does not give in to his demands for an independent investigation.

-Although official results show the CNRP made substantial gains in the election, opposition lawmakers have refused to take their seats in parliament, claiming the ruling Cambodian People's Party committed voter fraud.
+Although official results showed the CNRP made substantial gains in the election, opposition lawmakers have refused to take their seats in parliament, claiming the ruling Cambodian People's Party committed voter fraud.

-Prime Minister Hun Sen says the vote was free and fair, arguing the results were upheld by Cambodia's National Election Commission and Constitutional Court.
+Prime Minister Hun Sen said the vote was free and fair, arguing the results were upheld by Cambodia's National Election Commission and Constitutional Court.